 problem.

-C15.1 If a hand is put into the water or you want to use the used water then
+C15.0 Advice on making use of the used water C15.1 If a hand is put into the water or you want to use the used water then

 the way of re-using it again is to add fresh clean water more than the amount